The professors in this program are wonderful. They make themselves available whenever you need...

 Taught by working experts in the health care field, online courses in the Master of Science in Health Administration program from Saint Joseph’s University combine a practice-based curriculum with the latest industry-tested theories and strategies you can immediately apply to your current organization as you build the foundation for a better career.

-To earn the online master’s degree, you must complete the core, 36-credit-hour curriculum as outlined below and choose either a two-course specialization in Health care Ethics or a four-course specialization in Informatics.
+To earn the online Master’s degree, you must complete the core, 36-credit-hour curriculum as outlined below and choose either a General Track or a four-course concentration in Informatics.

 Designed to help professionals in health services critically evaluate research in their respective fields.
 The course will cover basic principles of research design and statistical analysis and will survey health services research approaches, including epidemiology, program evaluation, case studies, organizational analysis, ethnography, and sociology/health psychology.